fikriabr/learn-design-pattern/notes.md

         Suatu _class_ mestinya tidak dipaksakan untuk menerapkan _interface_ yang tidak digunakan sama sekali oleh _class_ tersebut.

     - Dependency Inversion Principle

+        a. _High-level modules should not depend on low-level modules.
+Both should depend on abstractions._

+        b. _Abstractions should not depend on details.
+Details should depend on abstractions._

 - Creational
     - Builder
     - Factories